API Reference¶

 What Gets Patched¶

-When inside run(), the following PyTorch functions are patched for device routing:
+When inside run() or after init(), the following PyTorch functions are patched for device routing:

 | Function | Behavior |